 - Regular countertop maintenance

-The first step to installing a countertop in a van is to select the material.
-Not every countertop material that you see in a standard home would be a good fit for a campervan.
+The first step to installing a van countertop is selecting the material.
+Not every countertop material in a standard home would be a good fit for a campervan.

 Ideally, you want to choose a material that is: